chongmarcus19/sierra-leone/README.md

 # Liberation: Minotaur
-An interactive maze and survival game inspired by the Greek tale of Theseus and the Minotaur utilizing object-oriented programming in C++
+An dynamic interacive survival game inspired by the Greek tale of Theseus and the Minotaur utilizing object-oriented programming in C++.
+Game incorporates a live map and randomly generated events.

 ## How to Play
 Run the driver file in an ide and play the game through the terminal